 Ways to get your health goals on track

 Living a healthy lifestyle doesn’t have to be boring, especially if you make the effort to do it with friends or loved ones.
 Hubby and I are both working hard together and to motivate each other to try harder.
 Now when we contemplate reaching for a bar of chocolate or a glass of wine, we will ask each other if we really need it.
-The answer isn’t always no but you can’t deny yourself everything can you?!
+The answer isn’t always no but you can’t deny yourself everything, can you?!

 A number of my friends have made the conscious effort to quit smoking over the past year and with some outstanding results.
 When I asked them what made the turning point for them, about 80% said that vaping really helped them to quit smoking by gradually reducing the amount of Nicotine in the vape e-liquids like Vapemate until they had managed to get to 0mg of Nicotine.
-The added bonus of course has been that switching to Vaping has also helped them to lose weight unlike when they have previous attempted to quit smoking.
+The added bonus, of course, has been that switching to Vaping has also helped them to lose weight unlike when they have previously attempted to quit smoking.
 They found that when Vaping they chose sweeter tasting e-liquids which would prevent them from snacking.
 I can’t comment personally as I have never smoked myself but it’s got to be worth a try if you are looking to quit.

 Join a Gym

 If you shop around you will find gym memberships to suit most budgets and the fact that you have signed up to pay a monthly fee will encourage you to get to the gym and make the most of the money you have paid.
 Again, I truly believe that exercising with a friend or partner is the way to go so that you can motivate each other.
 This is also a great way of making new friends which in turn provides you with greater support and motivation.